 Agency vs. In-House: Decoding the Key Differences for Your Career

 Choosing between an agency and an in-house role is a critical career decision.
-This guide breaks down the differences in work, culture, skill development, and career progression to help you choose the right path.
+This guide breaks down the differences in work, culture, skill development.

 For professionals in creative, marketing, and technical fields, a fundamental career choice often emerges: should you work at an agency or go in-house?
 Each path offers a distinct professional experience, shaping your skills, career trajectory, and day-to-day work life in vastly different ways.